-ANOVA followed by Tukey's test for comparisons were used to compare means of taxa richness, invertebrate abundance, and organic matter resources at different types of environments.
-Data were transformed, if needed to normalize distributions, using ln (X+1).
-Trends in the data set were examined by looking at correlations (Pearson) between annual sampling occasion and taxa richness.
+Trends in the data set were examined with correlations (Pearson) between annual sampling occasion and taxa richness.
 The assumption was that richness values would increase over time at sites modified by erosion control structures and therefore be positively correlated with sampling occasion.
-Theoretically, sites without these structures would remain unchanged (cutbanks, narrow, deep, with high stream velocities) and show no significant correlation with sampling occasion.
+Theoretically, sites without these structures would remain unchanged (cutbanks, narrow and deep with high stream velocities) and show no significant correlation with sampling occasion.

-Stepwise multiple regression (SMR) (forward selection) was used to determine which candidate variables were important ($P \le 0.05$) in determining taxa richness and invertebrate abundance at Wash sites.
+Stepwise multiple regression (SMR) (forward selection) was used to determine where candidate variables were important ($P \le 0.05$) in determining taxa richness and invertebrate abundance at Wash sites.
 Data from March/April 2000 to 2009 were used in this analysis.
-Initial independent variables used for the model included: highest daily mean (Q{max}) discharge (m^3/S) for the 1-month period prior to sampling (obtained from USGS water resources data), whether or not an erosion control structure was present at the sample location, the year the samples were collected, whether construction was noted in the immediate area, and sample location (site).
+Initial independent variables used for the model included: highest daily mean (Q{max}) discharge (m3/S) for the 1-month period prior to sampling (obtained from USGS water resources data), whether or not an erosion control structure was present at the sample location, the year the samples were collected, whether construction was noted in the immediate area, and sample location (site).
 Dummy variables were created for structure presence or absence and whether construction activity was observed at the site.
-Macroinvertebrate variables and Q{max} were transformed using ln (X+1) to normalize distributions.
+Macroinvertebrate variables and Q{max} were transformed using $\ln (X + 1)$ to normalize distributions.
 Data were not necessarily available for all sites during all years because of changes in USGS monitoring that was sometimes interrupted or lost due to damage to flow gages.
-The irregularity of these data and absence of flow data collection from most sites precluded use in multivariate analysis.
+The irregularity of these data and absence of flow data collection from most sites precluded use of discharge data in ordination analysis.

 Ordination techniques were used to examine patterns in the macroinvertebrate data, and to identify physical and chemical variables most closely associated with invertebrate distributions.
-Initial analyses of the macroinvertebrate data sets used detrended correspondence analysis (DCA), and revealed a data gradient length > 3, suggesting that unimodal models were appropriate for analysis.
+Initial analyses of the macroinvertebrate data sets used detrended correspondence analysis (DCA), and revealed a data gradient length >3, suggesting that unimodal models were appropriate for analysis.
 Therefore, canonical correspondence analysis (CCA) was used for direct gradient analyses.
 Faunal data were transformed (square root transformation) before analysis.
-Forward selection of environmental variables and Monte Carlo permutations were used to determine which and to what extent environmental variables exerted a significant (P \leq 0.05) effect on invertebrate distributions.
-If environmental variables were strongly correlated (Pearson correlation, $r \geq 0.6$), only a single variable was selected for use in CCA to avoid problems with multicollinearity.
-Environmental variables were normalized [(ln (X+1)) or arcsin squareroot transformation for percentage data] if the Shapiro-Wilks Test indicated nonnormality.
+Forward selection of environmental variables and Monte Carlo permutations were used to determine which and to what extent environmental variables exerted a significant ($P \le 0.05$) effect on invertebrate distributions.
+If environmental variables were strongly correlated (Pearson correlation, r > 0.6), only a single variable was selected for use in CCA to avoid problems with multicollinearity.
+Environmental variables were normalized $[(\ln (X + 1))]$ or arcsin squareroot transformation for percentage data] if the Shapiro-Wilks Test indicated non-normality.
 In the ordination diagram, taxa and sites are represented by points and the environmental variables by arrows.
 Arrows roughly orient in the direction of maximum variation of the given variable.
 Environmental variables were not measured in 2000, therefore only data from 2001 to 2009 were used in direct ordinations.
 CPOM and periphyton biomass variables were not collected until 2003 and were not a part of ordination analysis.